 Moderate to severe hidradenitis suppurativa

-It is difficult to manage, although antibiotics may help.
-In severe cases, immunosuppressant drugs such as Humira can help.
+It is difficult to manage, but antibiotics may help.
+In severe cases, immunosuppressant drugs, such as Humira, can help.

 How to take it